johann-DP/CRM/README.md

 ### UMAP warnings

-UMAP emits a warning when `random_state` is provided while using multiple threads.
-The provided configuration sets `n_jobs: 1` whenever a seed is used to avoid this warning and keep results reproducible.
-You can remove the seed if you prefer parallelism over determinism.
+UMAP runs in parallel by default (`n_jobs: -1`).
+If you set `random_state` for reproducibility, the library falls back to a single thread and prints a warning.
+Remove the seed if maximum CPU usage is preferred.

 ## Running `phase4v3.py`